I never liked the idea of having a record label, because you’re too deeply invested into something you don’t control.

 - every song has been absolutely improved repeatedly - every note/syllable crafted to be the best it can be

-- vocal performance is not just perfect but head-turning, striking
+- vocal performance is not just perfect but striking

-- arrangement is everything it can be to bring out song/vocal
+- arrangement is everything it can be to bring out the song

 - arrangement offers a new idea to the world, and not just the usual paint-by-numbers

 - photos/image are striking and amazing, and capture the essense of the music

 - live show is so entertaining that even a deaf person would enjoy it